dwyl/phase-three/douro.md

 ### Geodesic Greenhouse 🌱

-In addition to the open-air food forest, we will have a decent size [tbd] geodesic greenhouse structure that will allow us to grow tropical plants that need specific temperatures to thrive.
+In addition to the open-air food forest, we will have a decent size [tbd](https://github.com/dwyl/phase-three/issues/122) geodesic dome greenhouse structure that will allow us to grow tropical plants that need specific temperatures to thrive.
 This will be an especially great place to be